o3de/o3de.org/content/docs/userguide/particle-editor-reference-movement.md

+description: ' Use the Movement attribute in the &ALYlong; &particle-editor; to control the movement of the particle. '
+slug: particle-editor-reference-movement
+title: Movement Attribute
+---
 # Movement Attribute<a name="particle-editor-reference-movement"></a>

 In the **Movement** attribute, specify how to control the particle's movement\.

-![\[Movement attributes in the Particle Editor.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/particles/particle-editor-reference-movement.png)
+![\[Movement attributes in the Particle Editor.\]](/images/particles/particle-editor-reference-movement.png)

 For the **Air Resistance**, **Gravity Scale**, **Turbulence 3D Speed**, **Turbulence Size**, and **Turbulence Speed** parameters, you can set a **Random** value and **Strength Over Emitter Lifetime** and **Strength Over Particle Lifetime** curves\.